ViewComponent/view_component/README.md

 ### When should I use components?

-Components are most effectively used in cases where view code is reused or needs to be tested directly.
+Components are most effective in cases where view code is reused or needs to be tested directly.

 ### Using components